Navigate This Page

 When fraud impacts you, we’re here to help.
 Every Recruit project is supported by a project coordinator who works with you to find participants who are a good fit.
 They are trained in how to spot and flag suspicious profiles via signals in participation history, session feedback, and profile and screener responses.

-If you come across a participant while reviewing your “Qualified” and “Unqualified” participants that you suspect is misrepresenting themselves, please report these folks to our Support team for further review.
+If you come across a participant that you suspect is misrepresenting themself while reviewing your “Qualified” and “Unqualified” applicants, please report these folks to our Support team for further review.

 To do so, click the “Report” button under the “Participant Quality” section of the Participant Overview.